riedyw/PoshFunctions/ReadMe.md

 Convert-UserFlag               Converts a userflag enumeration to a human readable list of attributes about an AD object.
-Copy-Object                    To copy an object to standard output Eexit                          Closes the transcript, and exits the PowerShell session Enable-PowerShellFilePreview   To enable previewing of Powershell files in the File Explorer.
-Expand-String                  Expanding a string expression.
+Copy-Object                    To copy an object to standard output Eexit                          Closes the transcript, and exits the PowerShell session Expand-String                  Expanding a string expression.
 Can handle Powershell string expressions or Environment variable expansion.
-Expand-Tab                     To expand tab characters to spaces Export-CSVSortedColumn         Sorts the column names alphabetically and exports to csv Export-ISEThemeFile            Exports an ISE theme to an xml file FileSizeAbove                  To use as a filter against Get-ChildItem FileSizeBelow                  To use as a filter against Get-ChildItem Format-MacAddress              Function to cleanup a MACAddress string
+Expand-Tab                     To expand tab characters to spaces Export-CSVSortedColumn         Sorts the column names alphabetically and exports to csv FileSizeAbove                  To use as a filter against Get-ChildItem FileSizeBelow                  To use as a filter against Get-ChildItem Format-MacAddress              Function to cleanup a MACAddress string